Waterphone: Use

 Jean-Michel Jarre has used the Hyperstellar Waterphone on his album "Oxymore" (2022).

-Waterphone development and innovation
+Development and innovation

-Hyperstellar Sailophone

-The Hyperstellar Sailophone, developed by Sławek Janus in 2018, stands out as a unique variation of the waterphone.
-In contrast to the traditional waterphones pioneered by Richard Waters, the Sailophone integrates bent rods, resulting in a deeper timbre due to their elongated length.
-The longest rod, when fully extended measures approximately 70cm, a notable departure from classic Hyperstellar model, with its longest rod spanning around 40 cm.

-Furthermore, the curved design of the rods plays a pivotal role in defining the sound characteristics.
-Janus strategically bends the rods to exert control over the second harmonic.

-Sailophone boasts fewer rods with wider spacing between them, further influencing the sonic profile.
-The angled positioning of the rods introduces diverse movements that introduce subtle lower frequency modulations.

-Evelyn Glennie Hyperstellar Waterphone

 The Evelyn Glennie hyperstellar Waterphone is the first double chambered waterphone.
 Two sound chambers are connected with a pipe and one of them has also additional pipe, which is open.
 Each sound chamber has a set of rods attached.
 The instrument is characterized by very deep bass sound and very long reverberation.
 It was designed by Sławek Janus and Evelyn Glennie who come up with the idea and provided some initial drawings.